You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 Note: applications received without the fee will not be processed.
 Application fees cannot be applied toward tuition.

 Complete applications are processed in the order of the date they are received.
 You are advised to apply well in advance of your desired program start date and submit all supporting transcripts and documentation as quickly as possible.
 A delay in sending in your admission requirements may affect your acceptance into the program.

 If you have attended NorQuest College in the past and withdrew for any reason, and you now want to resume your studies:

 Open Entry/Open Exit (OEE) online classes allow students flexibility on their start date.
 Students will be assigned a start date depending on their registration date and will be given a set number of weeks to complete the class.

 If you are applying to an Open Entry/Open Exit (OEE) online delivery, your application is valid only for the term to which you have applied.
 Applications for OEE programs will be accepted for future terms only after the prior term start date has passed.

-If you are unable to meet these requirements by the deadline, you will have to reapply.
+If you are unable to meet all program requirements by the deadline, you will have to reapply.
 A new application and application fee will be required.
-Contact the Admissions unit in the Office of the Registrar (firstname.lastname@example.org) for more information on the application process.
+Contact Admissions (firstname.lastname@example.org) for more information on the application process.

 You will receive a welcome email from the Office of the Registrar, which includes your login information for your NorQuest technology accounts.

-You will receive an email of acknowledgement from the Office of the Registrar notifying you of your status and whether any further information or documentation is required.
+You will receive an acknowledgement email from the Office of the Registrar to notify you of your status and of any further information or documentation that is required.